Your Trial Will Become Your Triumph

 John 19:25–27

 I can’t imagine what Mary the Mother of Jesus was going through as she stood at the cross, watching her son dying.
-It was bad enough when one of our children broke a leg and another had to have an operation.
+It was bad enough when one of our children broke a leg and another had an operation, or that they’ve gone through difficult or traumatic times.
 Watching your children suffer is the most painful thing.
 Mary is an inspiration as a mother, and the love between mother and son is so touching.
 Sometimes just being there is all that you can do.

 Jesus’ concern and provision for his mother, even at this most difficult moment of his life, is a reminder of the importance of always caring for our families.